-Think about how you got here -- you clicked on a call-to-action (CTA) in an email, on a social media post, or somewhere else.
-A CTA is a link or visual object that entices the visitor to click and arrive on a landing page that will get them further engaged with your company.
+Think about how you got here — you clicked on a call-to-action (CTA) in an email, on a social media post, or somewhere else.
+A CTA is a link or visual object that entices the visitor to click and arrive at a landing page that will get them further engaged with your company.

 For instance, a CTA can lead to another offer, your annual conference's registration page, or even a product page.
-Depending on what this next action is, CTAs can be an in-line rectangle or a full page teasing the next offer (see both images below).
+Depending on what this next action is, CTAs can be an in-line rectangle or a full-page teasing the next offer (see both images below).